 - DC – double crochet

 - DC2tog – YO, insert hook into stitch and pull up a loop.
 YO and pull through two loops.
-With to loops still on the hook, YO, pick up a loop from the next stitch, YO, pull through two loops, YO and pull through all three loops
+With 2 loops still on the hook, YO, pick up a loop from the next stitch, YO, pull through 2 loops.
+YO and pull through all three loops to finish.

 - Skill level: Beginner